simpleshue/misc/docs/running/injuries.md

         * anti-inflammatory drugs – results unclear.
 Ok for short term pain relief.
         * Ice 10-15min might help
     * Other serious treatments, e.g., corticosteroid injections, surgery.

+### A Note on Rest

+It is a bit contraversial that lying-flat kind of rest is not suggested, since it reduce the muscle and other performance ability quickly, which may not idea for overcoming the symptoms.
+Rather, controlled exercise is often suggested.

+Depending on the severity of the condition, the pain may kick in only after certain distance (e.g. 2 mile of running).
+So try to run in a moderate pace and stop before 2 miles.
+You can repeat after some rest.
+This kind of run-and-rest will allow the muscles some time to rest and recovery, while still being stimulated to perform.
+Note, don't push it too hard, and it may reduce the speed of recovery.

+Another suggestion is to consider other (hopefully related) sports, that can maintain physical conditions while reduce the load on the particular area (foot in this case).
+So things like cycling and rolling are good options.
+Actually, many runner may find symptom reduced by simply running on threadmills or rubber running tracks, where the extra cusion from the ground reduces shocks to the feet.